via-profit-services/website/content/docs/subscriptions/v2.0/getting-started.md

 ## Installation

+It is assumed that you have the [@via-profit-services/core](../core.md) module installed and configured.

 First of all you should install some peer dependencies and install the core:

  - [Core](../core.md) - Core module (_It is assumed that the module is already installed and configured_)